A Better Tomorrow: Casting

 Cheung, a famous Cantopop star trying to establish himself as a film actor, was cast as Kit to convince Cinema City executives that the project was financially viable.
 The singer had earned commercial acclaim for his music career, having one of his songs, "Wild Wind" (不羈的風), earn a Gold Song award at the Jade Solid Gold Best Ten Music Awards Presentation in 1985.
 Cheung had also showcased strong acting performances in television dramas on TVB, as well as various films that cast him for his boyish charm.
 By playing Kit, he would act as a foil for Chow and Ti's characters by injecting the film with a youthful presence.
 Terence Chang, a general manager at Film Workshop at the time, said that he and Woo both noticed Cheung's potential when casting him.
+At a 2017 film festival panel, Woo said that he liked Cheung's "rebellious" quality, stating that Kit was essentially a role where Cheung was playing himself.

 Rounding out the main cast was Emily Chu, who played Kit's girlfriend Jackie, and Waise Lee as Shing.
 Chu had previously starred alongside Chow in Witch From Nepal (1986), playing the titular character Sheila.
-Lee, who had never worked in film prior to A Better Tomorrow, received the part because Tsui noticed him in a television commercial.
+Lee, a civil servant who worked part-time as a model, caught Tsui's attention after attending a casting call for a television commercial organised by Tsui's company; A Better Tomorrow was his first film role.
 Woo remembered that he and Tsui wanted Shing to be an atypical antagonist, and thus sought to avoid the clichéd portrayal of the character as an aging veteran criminal.
 Woo thought that Lee's "ordinary" appearance fit their description of someone the audience would see in everyday life.